 - If you transfer 50% of your business to your children in a single year, you have to file a gift tax return.

 - Estate planning is one more reason to get a business valuation.

 - If you gift stocks to your children during your lifetime, the tax basis will be the original cost and not the current market value.

-- Always make sure that your accountant, attorney, and financial advisor are all on the same page.
+- Always ensure that your accountant, attorney, and financial advisors are all on the same page.

 - Keep an eye on the proposed tax reform to understand how it will affect you.

-- A few tips from Ryan to help you ask the right questions and make better decisions.
+- Ryan can offer you a few tips to help ask the right questions and make better decisions.

 Here are some of our featured free resources.